expln/metamath-lamp/docs/guide.md

 ~~~~

 The "&" symbols are what's called "work variables".
-If you've used the mmj2 tool, this is ithe same thing as mmj2's work variables.
+If you've used the mmj2 tool, this is the same thing as mmj2's work variables.
 Work variables often show up when creating proofs, and for reasons.
 The fundamental issue is that although
 the original "tanval" showed what the results are when `A` is the argument,